AgustinArielGalarza/Backend-Shortify/README.md

-# Shortify
+# Backend Shortify
-Shortify is an app developed to shorten URLs
+Backend Shortify is an API developed to shorten URLs